-Federal, state and local authorities require permits and/or licenses for specific companies to operate.
-These include occupational and trade licenses, zoning and health permits, as well as other requirements.
+Federal, state, and local authorities require permits or licenses for specific companies to operate.
+These include occupational and trade licenses, zoning and health permits, as well as other required permits.

-A useful database of federal and state business licenses and permits can be found at the U.S. Small Business Administration website.
-Information on required county and town permits can be found at your local County Business License Office or City Hall.
-Sites like License123® can also help determine what is required for your business.
+A useful database of federal and state business licenses and permits can be found on the U.S. Small Business Administration (SBA) website.

 Information about any required county and town permits can be found at your local county business license office or City Hall.